176 lines

 |

-While relying no many constituent pieces, Databases intend to provide all needed objects
+While relying on many constituent pieces, Databases intend to provide all

 |